-Google is a great tool to help you find what you are looking for, knowing the ins and outs of using Google's various search operators can help you use it to its full potential.
+Google is a great tool to help you find what you are looking for, so knowing the ins and outs of using Google's various search operators can help you use it to its full potential.
 We’ve compiled a list of Google Advanced Search Operators, which are key phrases/symbols you can add to the search bar or the URL in a Google search to get more refined results.
 Click through our handy guide to find out how you can get the most out of Google Search.
 The true power of this is when we mix and match these operators and modifiers to perform complex searches.

 Google advanced search operators are the bread and butter of seasoned SEO specialists.
 Most digital marketers would be quite familiar with these and will not need a cheat sheet for most, but for anyone starting out these Google advanced search operators can prove to be quite tricky.
 This is why the team at Supple have decided to maintain a Google Advanced Search Operator cheat sheet that you can bookmark for future reference.